evansims/uximage/README.md

 In my tests, 30% JPG quality of 60% WebP quality looked equally good on normal or retina displays at double resolution.
 This technique usually results in 50% file size savings, often times much more, and you get improved picture quality across all devices, not just HiDPI.

 ### Lazy Loading
-This library automatically unload lazy loaded image assets after the viewport is scrolled past a threshold.
+This library automatically unload lazy loaded images after the viewport is scrolled past a threshold.
 This is done to conserve memory on mobile devices and provide better page performance on sites that implemented "infinite scrolling" techniques.